wittfabian/djangae/README.md

 You can use Google Cloud SQL or sqlite (locally) instead of or along side the Datastore.

-Note that the Database backend and settings for the Datastore remain the same whether you're in local development or on App Engine Production, djanagae switches between the SDK and the production datastore appropriately.
+Note that the Database backend and settings for the Datastore remain the same whether you're in local development or on App Engine Production, djangae switches between the SDK and the production datastore appropriately.
 However, with Cloud SQL you will need to switch the settings yourself, otherwise you could find yourself developing on your live database!